erinpentecost/hex/examples/drawhx/readme.md

 # Draw

-Pipe in a JSON-marshalled slice of `pos.Hex`es to convert it into a PNG.
+Pipe in a JSON-marshalled slice of `hex.Hex`es to convert it into a PNG.

 Install:
 ```